moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/glql/_index.md

       to apply, if any.
 1. **Executor**: Runs the compiled query against the API or datastore to retrieve the requested data.
-Currently, GraphQL is used as a datastore. transformations specified in the metadata.
+Currently, GraphQL is used as a datastore.
+1. **Transformer**: Processes the response data returned by the Executor, applying any transformations specified in the metadata.
 1. **Presenter**: Presents the final transformed data using data-agnostic Vue components.